Amended and Ratified by the General Membership 10/9/2017

 The Local Council must notify the Officer in writing of the termination and they may request to appeal the decision at the next general membership meeting.
 Reinstatement of a terminated Officer requires a two- thirds vote at a general membership meeting.

 Section 10: Treasurer Trustees.
-Two trustees shall preside over the General Funds, in cooperation with the Treasurer.
+Two trustees shall preside over the local’s finances, in cooperation with the Treasurer.
 Trustees shall oversee Treasurer activities, and report any irregularities directly to the Local Council.
 Trustees shall be responsible for co-authoring the annual financial report to the annual convention along with the Treasurer.

 Article 6: Committees